eventhelix/trace-to-sequence-diagram/readme.md

 		})

 ###Specify Object Groupings
 The second issue highlighted above may be addressed by grouping objects.
-You specify the parents for objects in the customize.py file.
+You can optionally specify the parents for objects in the customize.py file.
-EventStudio uses this information to generate a high level sequence diagram (component-level-sequence-diagram.pdf).
+EventStudio can use this information to generate a high level sequence diagram (Component Level Interaction Diagram).

 An excerpt from customize.py illustrates this: